suits-25/suits-25.github.io/localtransport.md

 From Glostrup station, you can either walk (1,4 km, 20 minutes) or take bus number 19 towards "Kongens Enghave Valbyparken" (it is end station, so there is only this direction) for 3 stops to "Byparken (Hovedvejen)".

 ### Metro and local train
 If you would love to ride a self-driving metro, but hates the bus, you can take the metro (as above) but get off at Nørreport St. (9 stops, 15 minutes).
-From there you can take the local S-train B-line (as above) to Glostrup St.
+From the metro train walk left, up the escalator at the end.
+Follow the directions to Track 3-4 (a little straight and left up an escalator.)
+From Track 4 you can take the local S-train B-line (as above) to Glostrup St.

 This will be slight longer time, but not much.